 Theme: This study looks at the connection between job stress and medical costs associated with it for organizations that employ people with stress.
-They found that medical costs for employees with high or medium stress cost 26% more than other employees.
+It found that medical costs for employees with high or medium stress cost 26% more than for other employees.

 Abstract: Using data from the Canadian National Population Health Survey from 2000 to 2008, this paper examines the association between stressful working conditions, as measured by the job strain model, and the utilization of health care services.
-On average, the number of GP visits is up to 26% more for individuals with high strain jobs compared to those in the low job strain category.
-Similarly, SP visits are up to 27% more for the high strain category.
+On average, the number of GP visits is 26% more for individuals with high strain jobs compared to those in the low job strain category.
+Similarly, SP visits increase 27% for the high strain category.
 Results are quantitatively similar for males and females, save for medium strain.
 In general, findings are robust to the inclusion of workplace social support, health status, provincial and occupational-fixed effects.

 The relationship between work-life policies and practices and employee loyalty: A life course perspective.
 Patricia Roehling, Mark Roehling, & Phyllis Moen.
 Journal of Family and Economic Issues, 22(2), 141-170.

-Theme: The authors found in a sample of 3,381 American workers that flexible time policies and childcare assistance was associated with employee loyalty for those with family responsibilities.
+Theme: The authors found that flexible time policies and childcare assistance was associated with employee loyalty for those with family responsibilities.

 Abstract: Using a representative sample of 3,381 American workers, this study investigates relationships among work-life policies, informal support, and employee loyalty over the life course (defined by age and parental status and age of youngest child).
 The central thesis is that our understanding of the impact of work-life policies on employee loyalty will be enriched by consideration of the non-work and work contexts that influence employee attitudes and behavior.
 Flexible-time policies have a consistent, positive association with employee loyalty with some variation based on life stage.
 Informal support (via supervisors and co-workers) has the greatest positive relationship with employee loyalty.